 - Perform a Manual J load calculation: This is the step we and others take to determine the right size for your HVAC system.
 Why do it before getting new ducts?
 Because the size of the system affects the size of the ducts.

 - Perform calculations for Manuals S, T, and D: These exercises help us select the right HVAC components, determine air register and grille sizes, and determine the correct length and positioning of the duct runs.

 - Install insulated hard pipe ducts: Flexible ducts (aka flex ducts) are usually best avoided.
-They're ok for very short duct runs, but longer flex duct runs have a tendency to sag and restrict airflow over time.
-It's not impossible to have an all-flex system, but extremely special care must be taken to install flex ducts properly.
+They’re ok for very short duct runs, but longer flex duct runs tend to sag and restrict airflow over time.
+It’s not impossible to have an all-flex system, but extremely special care must be taken to install flex ducts properly.
 For these reasons, we almost always prefer hard pipe ducts.

 - Test for leaks and balance airflow: In addition to sealing leaks (see the process described above), we use a digital hood to measure the airflow in each room according to that room’s need for air.
 Then we balance the airflow to make sure there’s enough air moving to every room.